Relive Your Favourite Anime Moments at These Stunning Real Life Locations | campus.sg

 Before there was Your Name, Makoto Shinkai released the equally poignant 5 Centimeters Per Second (2007) which tells a tale of two high schoolmates experiencing yearning and lost love.
 When Takaki moves to Kagoshima – and away from his first love, Akari – he catches the eye of fellow classmate, Kanae.
 But as she cries over her botched confession, a rocket is launched from the Taneshigama Space Center in the distance, leaving its exhaust trail in the sky.
 Kanae realises that the rocket represents Takaki’s longing for something in the distance.

 Surrounded by the ocean and sandy beaches, Taneshigama Space Center is arguably the most beautiful rocket launch site in the world.
-It’s also Japan’s largest rocket launch complex, playing a pivotal role for satellite launches in the country.
+It’s also Japan’s largest rocket launch complex, playing a pivotal role for satellite launches in the country – definitely one of the most unique anime locations.
 Located along the southeast coast of Tanegashima, its on-site facilities include a launch site as well as spacecraft test and assembly buildings.
 Admission and tour of the facility is free, but advanced reservation is required.
 At the space museum, you can learn about space exploration and even purchase space-related goods, like astronaut’s curry!

 “Spirited Away” | Sado Island, Niigata Prefecture

 Originally used by the renowned Ama divers for catching abalone and mollusks in the rocky coastal areas, you too can experience riding in a taraibune when visiting Sado Island.
+It’s one of the most iconic anime locations.
 The tradition of piloting these tubs is kept alive by elderly ladies who shuttle visitors around and giggle at their attempt to maneuvre the tricky craft.
 The tub can hold two passengers, piloted by a one steerer.
 A guided boat ride lasts about 7-8 minutes (costs ¥500), and a popular place to take off is near Ogi Port in Ogi Town.

 Golden Kamuy” | Lake Akan, Hokkaido